someobserver/recurgence/README.md

 What lives on are the patterns we recognize, and share, and leave behind.

-Recognizing that—experiencing yourself as simultaneously peripheral and essential, contingent and central—that's what has kept meaning alive across countless recursive generations.

-The structure of everything continues to remember itself through every observer with a unique perspective.
+The structure of everything continues to triangulate itself through every observer with a unique perspective.

 **Including you.**